Skip to main content

 "error":"could not start committee duty: failed to get attestation data: failed to get attestation data: failed to call GET endpoint\nGet

-This error could be caused by using multiple SSV nodes within one Nimbus setup.
-It is advised to only run one SSV node per Nimbus instance.
+This error can be caused by running multiple SSV nodes with one Nimbus setup.
+Run only one SSV Node per Nimbus instance.

 ERROR P2PNetwork